pakolalo/pakolalo/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS, SEO and website design
+Angular, JavaScript, HTML, CSS, SEO and website design

 ## Other things about me
 👩‍💻 All of my projects are available at https://iscodelcollado.com

-🧠 I'm currently learning Angular js
+🧠 I'm currently practicing Angular js

 👯‍♀️ I'm looking to collaborate on website design & development